Let Us Now Praise Famous Stooges

 This was Samuel Horowitz, the oldest brother in the household.
 Shemp actually preceded brother Curly in the act, back when the Stooges were (lowercase) stooges in the act of Ted Healey.
 But Shemp chose to pursue a solo career in comedy.
 Larry, Moe and Curly built a career that was derailed in 1946, when Curly suffered a stroke.

-Shemp stepped in, serving as Third Stooge for a decade because his sudden death.
-He was out night in 1955, clubbing with pals.
-He got into the back of a taxi with his friends, lit up a stogie, and immediately keeled over, burning the slacks of one of his friends.
-(The book is filled with small moments of such detail.)
+Shemp stepped in, serving as Third Stooge for a decade until his sudden death.
+He was out one night in 1955, clubbing with pals.
+He got into the back of a taxi with his friends, lit up a stogie, and immediately keeled over as his heart attacked.
+When he feel, he landed in the lap of one of his friends, and his cigar set his pal’s pants afire.
+The book is filled with such small moments of detail.

 Then came Joe Besser and Joe DeRita, who filled the third slot, until the act finally called it quits in the 1970s.